Democracy Is in Decline

 A sharp divide has emerged between those who voted for Mr. Trump and those who voted against him.
 Neither side is willing to admit the other might have some valid points, and this is bad for what is called the “democratic bargain.”
 This is explained in the 2005 book Losers’ Consent: Elections and Democratic Legitimacy.

 The authors write that this bargain “calls for winners who are willing to ensure that losers are not too unhappy and for losers, in exchange, to extend their consent to the winners’ right to rule.”
-Neither of those bargains appears to be accepted in the early days of Mr. Trump’s presidency.
+Neither of those bargains has been accepted during Mr. Trump’s presidency.

 Also, Americans are not much interested in nurturing democracy elsewhere in the world.